onedata/onedata-documentation/doc/administering_onedata/onezone_tutorial.md

 This way, all queries concerning the `onezone-example.com` domain will be routed to the DNS servers running on Onezone cluster nodes.

-Further fine-tuning of the Onezone DNS service can be achieved by modifying the `oz_worker` section of the `/etc/oz_worker/app.config` file.
+Further fine-tuning of the Onezone DNS service can be achieved via the `overlay.config` file (read more [here](#advanced-configuration)).

 Available options are:
 - setting static records with predefined values.
 Variables:
   - `dns_static_a_records`
   - `dns_static_ns_records`